Home > Breakfast > Pumpkin Pancakes Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

-Easy Pumpkin Pancake Recipe:
+Easy Pumpkin Pancake Recipe

-The Best Pumpkin for Pancakes:
+The Best Pumpkin Puree for Pancakes

-Homemade Puree: You can use your own (well-drained) homemade pumpkin puree if you have sugar pumpkins on hand, but again, Libby’s works best for this recipe.
+• Homemade Puree: You can use your own (well-drained) homemade pumpkin puree if you have sugar pumpkins on hand, but again, Libby’s works best for this recipe.

 Ingredients for pumpkin pancakes